 - What data is stored and what is it used for?

-– How long is your data kept?
+- How long will your data be kept?

 - Where is the data stored?